zenlm/zen-musician/README.md

 ## News and Updates
 * 📌 Join Us on Discord! [<img alt="join discord" src="https://img.shields.io/discord/842440537755353128?color=%237289da&logo=discord"/>](https://discord.gg/ssAyWMnMzu)

-* **2025.01.30 🔥 Paper Released**: We now release [YuE technical report](https://arxiv.org/abs/2503.08638)!!!
+* **2025.03.12 🔥 Paper Released🎉**: We now release [YuE technical report](https://arxiv.org/abs/2503.08638)!!!
 We discuss all the technical details, findings, and lessons learned.
 Enjoy, and feel free to cite us~
 * **2025.03.11 🫶** Now YuE supports incremental song generation!!!
 See [YuE-UI by joeljuvel](https://github.com/joeljuvel/YuE-UI).
 YuE-UI is a Gradio-based interface supporting batch generation, output selection, and continuation.
 You can flexibly experiment with audio prompts and different model settings, visualize your progress on an interactive timeline, rewind actions, quickly preview audio outputs at stage 1 before committing to refinement, and fully save/load your sessions (JSON format).
 Optimized to run smoothly even on GPUs with just 8GB VRAM using quantized models.
 * **2025.02.17 🫶** Now YuE supports music continuation and Google Colab!
 See [YuE-extend by Mozer](https://github.com/Mozer/YuE-extend).
 * **2025.02.07 🎉** Get YuE for Windows on [pinokio](https://pinokio.computer).